Directory of members

 Co –hosting and telling at week-end gatherings of tellers from across Canada, brought together to tell the Odyssey, the Iliad, the Metamorphoses and the Mahabharata in their entirety.

 Ten years at The Fourth Stage of Canada’s National Arts Centre as part of the Ottawa Storytellers monthly concert series.
 2001-present

 Storytelling festivals in Ottawa, Toronto, Montreal, Vancouver, Eastern Townships.

 Storytelling in schools is an important part of my professional practice.
 As well as working independently, I have worked with Prologue to the Performing Arts.
 Currently I am working with MASC. (www.masconline.ca)

 Voice and movement

-As an arts administrator, I co-founded and led a successful arts education organization dedicated to supporting artists from all disciplines, including storytelling, to work in school and community settings.
+As an arts administrator, I co-founded, with Jan Andrews, and led a successful arts education organization dedicated to supporting artists from all disciplines, including storytelling, to work in school and community settings.
 This organizational experience has been used to support storytelling at the local, provincial and national level.
 I have a strong interest in seeing the storytelling community build the infrastructure it needs to support the growth of the art form.